nrodriguezh/GetCleanDataRepo/CodeBook.md

 ===

-CodeBook for "tidydataout.txt"
+CodeBook for "tidydataoutput.txt"

 ___

 The following highlights the variables of "tidydataout.txt" created by the "run_analysis.R" script.
-Note that in addition to this markdown document, a complete explication of the "run_analysis.R" script is available in README.md file.
-Furthermore, "run_analysis.R" script includes step by step comments.

-About "tidydataout.txt", note that while the file has the .txt extension, it is actually formatted as a .csv.
+About "tidydataoutput.txt":

     1. activity: factor with 6 levels, in order: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, indicated the activity being perfomed at the moment of data gathering,